wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

     In the panel that appears on the right of the page, click **Save** to proceed with the default settings.

-4. To define the functionality of the scheduled task, you can update the low-code diagram that appears below the construct you added.
+4. To define the functionality of the scheduled task, you can update the low-code diagram that appears for the construct you added.

     You can start the design by adding and configuring the World Bank connector in Choreo so that you can extract the population of the United States using it.
 To add it, follow this procedure: